Techryptic/Parallel-Execution-of-Selenium-Webdriver-Using-Multithreading/README.md

 # Autorun . sh
 I made an Autorun. sh as it fixes some of the overall issues with Selenium crashing.
 If Selenium does crash, it will start back right where it left off, which is great if your working on a large network.

-You will most likely fine the most updated version of this project directly on my github repo, please pull from there.
+You will most likely find the most updated version of this project directly on my github repo, please pull from there.
 For quick reference I have attached the code below:
 ```bash
 #! /bin/bash